OilPriceAPI Docs

 ngrok http 3000

-# Configure webhook URL in dashboard
+# Configure the resulting HTTPS URL as your webhook endpoint in the dashboard

 # https://abc123.ngrok.io/webhook